project-emory/git-tutorial/README.md

 - Basic command line knowledge
 - A GitHub account (for remote operations)

+## Before you begin

+In order to freely work without branch restrictions, fork this repository begin to your personal GitHub account.
+This will allow you to have full control over the entire repo!

 ## Tutorial Structure

 This tutorial covers the following Git concepts in order: